Mayar-Kamel/CodeAlpha_Project_Name/README.md

 The data is split into training and testing sets for model training and evaluation.
 Linear Regression is used for predicting median house values.
 The RMSE metric is employed for model evaluation.

+Task 4 which is (A/B Testing Analysis) we have results of A/B tests from two hotel booking websites .
+First, we need to conduct a test analysis of the data; second, we need to draw conclusions from the data which we obtained from the first step, and in the final step, we make recommendations or suggestions to the product or management teams.